ArmorDarks/completerc/README.md

 7. Proceed to `Edit` -> `Module Properties`
 8. Switch to `Custom Content` tab
 9. Select `completerc` from list and hit add.
 This will add new tileset.
-10. If you want hills without shadow issues, but simplier — also add `completercshr` and move it _above_ `completerc`
+10. If you want hills without shadow issues, but simpler — add `completercshr` and move it _above_ `completerc`
 11. Hit `ok`
 12. Proceed to `File` -> `Import` and select 4 copied to `erf` files.
 You will need to repeat it four times for each file.
 It will load new placeables into palette.
 13. You're ready to build!